 - If possible, do not leave the accident scene before the police officers and other drivers do.

-- Finally, remember that while getting the facts is very important, investigating the accident should be left to the police officers and the insurance companies.
+- Finally, remember that while getting the facts is very important, investigating the accident should be left to the police officers, the insurance companies, and your lawyer.

 If you were involved in an accident in Texas, we’ll be happy to mail it to you (together with a host of other free stuff.)
-You can either email us, call us at (512) 343-2572, or fill in the form to the right.
+You can either email us, call us, or request one of our free consumer reports.